-    Nearly 200 Davidson students participate each semester in performing groups on campus, plus those who play in various chamber groups such as string quartets, brass quintets, and woodwind quartets.
-You can even choose whether you'd like to receive course credit for participation in a formal ensemble.
-There are many informal groups as well.
+Nearly 200 students participate each semester in performing groups on campus as well as various chamber groups such as string quartets, brass quintets, and woodwind quartets.
+You may receive course credit for participation in a formal ensemble, and also there are many informal groups in which to participate.

-Auditions for ensembles take place the first week of classes during the Regular Drop/Add period.
-Instrumentalists may sign up for auditions at the entrance to Sloan 200.
-Vocalists may sign up for auditions at the entrance to Sloan 102.
-For more details on the audition process, consult the pages for the ensemble you're interested in below.
+Auditions for ensembles take place the first week of classes during the regular add/drop period.
+Instrumentalists may sign up for auditions at Sloan 200.
+Vocalists may sign up for auditions at Sloan 201.
+For more details on the audition process, consult the pages for the ensemble in which you are interested (listed below).

-After auditioning and securing permission from the instructor, you may register for an ensemble no later than midnight, the Sunday after the first week of classes.
+After auditioning and securing permission from the instructor, you may register for an ensemble, on Music webpages, no later than the Tuesday following auditions.

 The premier choral ensemble at Davidson.
-The Chorale is a highly select, auditioned choir of 24 singers comprised of students from various academic disciplines.
+The Chorale is a highly select, auditioned choir of 24 student singers from various academic disciplines.
 The Chorale performs the standard choral repertoire as well as newly composed and commissioned choral literature.
 The Chorale tours annually and represents the college on the campus, regionally, and nationally.

-The Davidson Singers is an auditioned mixed vocal ensemble for experienced or novice choristers interested in learning more about the art of choral singing.
-They join with the Choral Arts Society to perform two concerts every semester.
+The Davidson Singers is an auditioned, mixed-vocal ensemble for experienced or novice choristers interested in learning more about the art of choral singing.

 The Davidson College Jazz Ensemble is an auditioned "big band" of approximately 18 musicians.
 The group rehearses and performs throughout the year with several events highlighting the schedule